adrelanos/aeternity-wiki/Wanna-sing?---Trust-is-in-the-air.md

-# Trust is in the Air.
-Feel like singing??
+# Feel like singing??
 Just get "that" song and sing it with this lyric instead ;)

 Trust is in the air everywhere I look around